 Submittal documents for deferred submittal items shall be submitted to the registered design professional in responsible charge who shall review them and forward them to the code official with a notation indicating that the deferred submittal documents have been reviewed and that they have been found to be in general conformance to the design of the building.
-The deferred submittal items shall not be installed until their deferred submittal documents have been approved by the code official.
+The deferred submittal items shall not be installed until their deferred submittal documents have been found to be installed until their deferred submittal documents have been building.